cablespaghetti/k3s-monitoring/README.md

 ### Monitoring K3S with Prometheus Operator

 This repository contains the resources for my talk on this topic given at a Civo Cloud Community Meetup.
-I'll link the video when it's available.
+[Here is the video.](https://youtu.be/thHzf0fmrFQ)

 [Sign up for their free KUBE100 beta here.](https://www.civo.com/?ref=63c625)